SujalXplores/ui-guideline-archive/README.md

 - Illustrations built with HTML should have an explicit `aria-label` instead of announcing the raw DOM tree to people using screen readers
 - Gradient text should unset the gradient on `::selection` state
 - When using nested menus, use a "prediction cone" to prevent the pointer from accidentally closing the menu when moving across other elements.
+- Never use `outline: none` without providing a replacement. `:focus-visible` is the modern standard for showing focus rings only for keyboard navigation, avoiding the "ugly" outline on mouse clicks that developers often complain about.
+- Ensure the `lang` attribute on the `<html>` tag is set and dynamically updated if the language changes.
+This is the most critical attribute for accessibility and internationalization.
+It tells screen readers which pronunciation rules to use and informs translation tools.
+- Announce dynamic content changes (like search results or form errors) to screen readers using ARIA live regions `(aria-live)`.
+Essential for SPAs where content changes without a page reload. `aria-live="polite"` announces changes when the user is idle, while `aria-live="assertive"` interrupts immediately for critical updates.

 ## Design